 Furthermore, following feedback from clients, we felt that a solution that allowed reports to be built from within the Spigit application had become tremendously important.
 Power BI delivers the ability to view, build, and save reports in a specific folder system, all within Spigit.
 This means that there will be new role-based options that will control the way in which Power BI interacts with users.
 The following changes will become live once we deliver the new analytics capabilities:

 Report Analyst – The current role will remain in place and will now be available for assignment to users that only require the "viewing" of Power BI reports.

 The Power BI page (within the Dashboard tab) will be visible to users holding the Report Analyst role by default.
 This is consistent with how we deploy the GoodData page which means that users who currently hold the role will not have to have their permissions amended in order to view reports.

 Report Creator - A new role will be made available for assignment that, once granted, will allow a user to both access the Power BI page and create, edit and save reports within the page.

 This role will be automatically assigned to any user holding the Super Administrator role, meaning that users will not experience any disruption during the cut over to Power BI.
 This role also allows Super Administrators to manage Power BI across all challenges and communities.

 It is important to note that challenge level Administrators will not be assigned Report Creator by default.
 They can however be assigned the role at any point and this will allow them to create, edit and save reports using Power BI.

-Please note, the Report Creator will need to be added to each challenge or community within which access needs to be granted.
+The Report Creator will need to be added to each challenge or community within which access needs to be granted.